 In order to register for DPLS 730, students must provide their advisor with evidence that they have completed a portion of their first three chapters (which is begun in DPLS 728).
 Advisors must request that a student be registered into DPLS 730, and the faculty person teaching DPLS 730 must approve it.

 What is the IRB?As students prepare for their proposal defense, they will need to apply for IRB approval and obtain an IRB certificate through the NIH.
 Professors in the DPLS 723 Qualitative Methods tend to lead you through this process.
-For more information about the Gonzaga IRB, as well as application documents, please click here.
-Click here to retrieve the DPLS-specific IRB consent form.
-This is the form that DPLS requires students to use, unless one's research proposal requires a particular consent form from another institution.
+For more information about the Gonzaga IRB, as well as required documents, please click here.

 How many years will it take to complete the program?The length of the program lies in the hands of each individual student.
 Some students go full-time, taking 2-4 classes in a semester, while other students take one class at a time or are summers-only students.
 To see a few suggested program tracks, please click here.

 How many students are allowed to graduate per academic year?Due to accreditation rules, the DPLS program may graduate a maximum of 19 students per year.
 More information may be found here.